Tarzan's Greatest Adventure: Plot

-At night, the village of Mantu is raided for its supply of dynamite.
+At night, the African village of Mantu is raided for its supply of dynamite.
 The village doctor and radio operator interrupt the robbery and are fatally shot.
 Before dying, the operator gasps, "Slade" over the shortwave radio.

-The next morning, Tarzan is awakened by African drums that alert him to something wrong.
-He arrives at Mantu, where a funeral is held for the fallen villagers.
-British police inspector Colonel Sundley informs Tarzan of what happened and that root dye was found.
-This leads Tarzan to believe that the robbers were "white men painted black".
-Tarzan meets Angie, an American model and pilot.
-Angie tells him that she overheard the name "Slade" on her airplane radio.
-Tarzan remembers a Slade, a ruthless criminal who once sacrificed three men rather than lose the hunt for a prized rogue elephant.

-After dropping off his pet chimpanzee Cheeta at his treehouse, Tarzan travels by canoe to catch Slade and his gang.
-Along the way he sees Angie's plane.
-She taunts him with low flyovers.
-However, her engine stalls, and she crashes into the river.
-Tarzan saves her from a crocodile.
-Being unable to leave her stranded, he brings Angie to the hunt.
+The next morning, Tarzan is awakened by drums, alerting him to something wrong.
+He departs his treehouse and arrives at Mantu, where a funeral is being held for the fallen villagers.
+A police inspector informs Tarzan of the raid.
+Tarzan then embarks by canoe to catch an old nemesis named Slade and his gang of raiders.
+Along the way, a small plane taunts Tarzan with low flyovers.
+However, the aircraft's engine stalls, and it crashes, depositing an American ex-fashion model, Angie Loring, into the river.
+Unwilling to leave her stranded, Tarzan brings Angie to the hunt.

-Meanwhile, Slade and his quartet of thieves (consisting of the sullen ex-con Dino, the drunkard O'Bannion, the German Kreiger, and Slade's girlfriend, Toni) continue by riverboat towards what is revealed to be a secret diamond mine.
-The dynamite was stolen for excavating the gems.
-When their riverboat malfunctions, the thieves begin to quarrel among themselves, allowing Tarzan and Angie to catch up.
-O'Bannion's teases Dino, who tries to kill him.
-In the ensuing chase, Dino stumbles into quicksand and drowns.
-The criminals find their boat riddled with arrows, a signal that Tarzan has tracked them down.
-Slade and O'Bannion disembark, while Kreiger hurls dynamite at Tarzan, wounding him.
-Tarzan manages to kill O'Bannion, but Slade closes in.
-With Slade gone, Kreiger believes he can coerce Toni into telling him where the diamond mine is.
-Slade comes back, pummels Kreiger into submission, and continues the journey towards the mine.

-Tarzan's injuries require Angie to tend to him, she comforts him and risks her life to steal medical supplies from Slade's boat.
-She is captured by Slade, who uses her to lure Tarzan into a trap.
-With Slade absent, Kreiger sees another chance, he frees Angie and tells her to inform Tarzan where they are.
-Toni overhears Kreiger and flees to warn Slade, but accidentally falls to her death through a trap door pit meant for Tarzan.
-Kreiger convinces Slade that Toni was frightened by a passing lion, and the men continue toward the mine.
-Once inside, Kreiger confirms that it is a mother lode of diamonds.
-However, Slade is more interested in killing Tarzan than in the gems.
-Kreiger tries to kill Slade, but fails.
-Slade confronts Kreiger, who offers him all the diamonds he has collected if he lets him go.
+Meanwhile, Slade and his quartet of thieves are just miles in front, travelling by riverboat.
+Their destination is a secret diamond mine, where they will use the stolen dynamite for excavating the gems.
+When their riverboat malfunctions, the thieves begin to quarrel among themselves.
+Eventually, one of them, Dino, leaves the boat and is later stuck in quicksand and drowns; another, O'Bannion, dies when Tarzan, who has now caught up with the raiders, nails him with bow and arrow.
+However, Tarzan is injured, requiring Angie to tend to his wounds.
+She attempts to steal medical supplies from Slade's boat but is captured.
+Slade uses her to lure Tarzan into a trap, but the plot fails, costing the life of Toni, another Slade accomplice.
+This leaves only Slade and his one surviving ally, an ex-Nazi named Kreiger.

+There is no honor among these thieves, as Kreiger demonstrates when he tries to kill Slade after they reach the mine.
+Slade retaliates against Kreiger, who offers him all the diamonds he has collected if he lets him go.
 Unmoved, Slade kills Kreiger.

-Tarzan is nursed back to health by Angie.
-He continues to be obsessed with capturing Slade, much to her displeasure.
+Back on the river, Tarzan is nursed back to health by Angie.
+He continues his quest to capture Slade, much to her displeasure.
 Tarzan thanks Angie for her help, and swings away for a final confrontation with Slade.

-From high atop a river bluff, Slade fires rifle shots at Tarzan, who reaches him despite this.
-At first Slade gets the upper hand by lassoing Tarzan with his wire noose.
-However, Tarzan's superior strength and endurance wins out, and he pushes Slade over the edge of the cliff onto the rocks below.
+High atop a river bluff, Slade fires rifle shots at Tarzan, who reaches him despite this.
+At first Slade gets the upper hand by lassoing Tarzan with a wire noose.
+However, Tarzan's strength and endurance win out, and he pushes Slade over the cliff onto the rocks below.
+He then travels back upriver to Mantu and his treehouse.

-Tarzan bellows his famous yell, runs to a pool, and gazes upon his reflection triumphantly.
-He sees Angie below, steering the boat back to Mantu.
-Tarzan hesitates, considering joining her.
-But he looks back at the jungle, realizes that is where he belongs, and returns instead to his treehouse and Cheeta.